 A complaint can be made by any medium.
 This includes, letter, social media, email, telephone or in person.
 We urge all complainants to put their complaints in writing to ensure we have enough detail information to process a complaint effectively and deal with all concerns raised comprehensively.
 We recognise that customers may not wish to do this, and we will engage with customers regardless of how complaints are made to achieve a successful resolution.

-Written complaints should be sent to: Martin Abell, Head of Compliance, 2nd Floor, St George’s House, 56 Peter Street, Manchester, M2 3NQ
+Written complaints should be sent to: Jo Johnson, Head of Customer Experience, 2nd Floor, St George’s House, 56 Peter Street, Manchester, M2 3NQ

 Email complaints should be made to: firstname.lastname@example.org